telerik/document-processing-docs/libraries/radpdfprocessing/editing/fixedcontenteditor.md

 	FixedContentEditor editor = new FixedContentEditor(contentRootElement);
 {{endregion}}

 The editor maintains an internal [Position]({%slug radpdfprocessing-concepts-position%}) inside the content root element.
 When a new element is created, its position is being set to the current position of the editor.
 The initial position of the editor can be specified when it is created.

-__Example 2__ demonstrates how you can create а FixedContentEditor with a specific initial position.
+__Example 2__ demonstrates how you can create a FixedContentEditor with a specific initial [Position]({%slug radpdfprocessing-concepts-position%}).

-#### __[C#] Example 2: Create FixedContentEditor with specific position__
+#### __[C#] Example 2: Create FixedContentEditor with a specific position__

 {{region cs-radpdfprocessing-editing-fixedcontenteditor_1}}
 	FixedContentEditor editor = new FixedContentEditor(contentRootElement, initialPosition);
 {{endregion}}

 ## Inserting Elements

 Composing a [RadFixedDocument]({%slug radpdfprocessing-model-radfixeddocument%}) normally requires to create all elements and specify exactly how they should look.
-The __FixedContentEditor__ takes care of most things for you.
+The **FixedContentEditor** takes care of most things for you.
 This section explains how you can add different type of elements.

 ### Inserting Text

-Inserting а [TextFragment]({%slug radpdfprocessing-model-textfragment%}) can be done with the __public void DrawText(string text)__ method. __Example 3__ inserts a fragment with content "First text fragment.".
+Inserting a [TextFragment]({%slug radpdfprocessing-model-textfragment%}) can be done with the __public void DrawText(string text)__ method. __Example 3__ inserts a fragment with content "First text fragment.".

 #### __[C#] Example 3: Insert TextFragment__